nationalarchives/ds-cookie-consent/docs/technical-approach.md

 * Delivering a robust, maintainable and inclusive mechanism for ensuring compliance
 * Reflecting the GDS Service Manual
+* Being as simple and straightforward to implement as possible

 ## Proposed approach